 1. Know your stroke metrics.

-Once you have familiarized yourself with the stroke metrics you can advance the above drill by performing stroke count with fists.
+Once you have familiarized yourself with the Focus metrics, you can try incorporating specific drills to target each metric, for example, the stroke count with fists drill.
 This variation of the drill will add increased resistance to your swim and force you to optimize your technique to improve your stroke count.

 2. Work on SWOLF.